Skip to main content

 We believe in transparent reviews.
 Here's what Haystack doesn't handle well:

-• ⚠Custom component development requires understanding Haystack's component protocol — input/output types and serialization contracts
+• ⚠Custom component development requires understanding Haystack's component protocol — input/output type declarations, the @component decorator, and serialization contracts

-• ⚠Streaming support requires careful pipeline design — not all component combinations support streaming outputs
+• ⚠Streaming support requires careful pipeline design — not every component combination supports streaming outputs end-to-end

-• ⚠Agent/tool-use capabilities are functional but not as mature as dedicated agent frameworks like LangGraph or CrewAI
+• ⚠Agent and tool-use capabilities are functional but less mature than dedicated agent frameworks like LangGraph or CrewAI for complex multi-agent orchestration

 Pros & Cons